Blog > How To Start A Successful Cake Business

 8. Build a website

-A website is key to marketing your business and it's the easiest place for potential customers to see pictures of your cakes.
-If you're not sure how to set one up, use a website-building tool such as Create.
+Building a website is key to marketing your business and it's the easiest place for potential customers to see pictures of your cakes.
+If you're not sure how to set one up, use a website builder like Create.
 It's amazing how easy it can be.

 Want Your Own Website?